Skip to Content

 Life insurers

-Annuity policy/capital insurance with bankrupt life insurer
+Annuity policy/endowment insurance in case of bankrupt life insurer

-No insurance sector guarantee scheme
+No guarantee scheme for the insurance sector

-The nature of insurance business is substantially different.
-Life insurers generally enter into long-term contracts with their customers and the moment of payment depends on a particular event.
-The premature termination of a life insurance policy usually costs money.
-This makes it less attractive for customers to change insurers in the meantime.
+The nature of insurance business is fundamentally different.
+Life insurers generally enter into long-term contracts with their customers and the timing of the payout depends on a particular event.
+Terminating a life insurance policy prematurely usually costs money.
+This makes it less attractive for customers to switch insurers in the meantime.
 A 'run' is therefore less obvious.
 That is why the insurance industry does not have a guarantee scheme.